AlexU01/BLE_Mesh_sns_nodes/README.md

     - The status should change to "Connected" and the log will confirm: `>> Assigned CENTRAL role to connected node`
 3. Watch the log window for incoming batches of sensor data from various nodes in the mesh
 4. Use the "Check DB Count" button to see storage usage.
 Use "Disconnect" to release the COM port and instruct the node to stop acting as the Central gateway.
+5. Use the "Print All Records" button to see all recorded data.

 **Note** that if a node is already connected via USB to the PC, the app will assign that node as central on startup.